less-lab-uva/s3c/README.md

 source study_data/generate_figures.sh
 ```

-If you installed docker, you can run the following command instead:
+If you installed docker, you can run the following command instead.
+Note: On Windows, replace `$(pwd)` with the local file path of the `s3c` directory.

 ```bash
 docker run -it --rm -v $(pwd)/:/s3c s3c /bin/bash